djones1117/AI-ML-forest-classifier-/README.md

 - `app/inference.py` → loads `models/forest_classifier.pkl`, exposes `predict_image(image_path)`
 - `app/cli_predict.py` → minimal `argparse` wrapper to run predictions from the command line

+### Security note

+The CLI uses `fastai.load_learner` under the hood, which relies on Python's `pickle` format.
+This is standard for fastai projects, but it does mean you should only load model files (`.pkl`) that you trust.
+In this repo the `forest_classifier.pkl` file is produced locally from the provided notebook.

 ---

 ## (Optional) re-running training